deepsquare-io/ClusterFactory/web/docs/getting-started/06-grendel-deployment.md

 kubectl apply -f argo/provisioning
 ```

-Kubernetes namespaces are used to isolate workloads and organize the Kubernetes cluster application.
+Kubernetes' namespaces are used to isolate workloads and organize the Kubernetes cluster application.

-ArgoCD AppProjects are used in the continuous deployment process to prevent unauthorized deployment of resources.
+ArgoCD's AppProjects are used in the continuous deployment process to prevent unauthorized deployment of resources.
 The more restrictive this is, the better we can avoid a supply chain attack.

 ## 2. Preparing the dynamic provisioning of volumes

 Grendel needs to store its OS images.
-We will use NFS for the storage in this guide but there are other solution like OpenEBS or local-path (see the local-path-storage ArgoCD application in the `argo/local-path-storage` directory).
+We will use NFS for the storage in this guide, but there are other solution like OpenEBS or local-path (see the local-path-storage ArgoCD application in the `argo/local-path-storage` directory).

-We need to deploy a StorageClass so that Kubernetes can dynamically provision volumes.
+We need to deploy a StorageClass, so that Kubernetes can dynamically provision volumes.

 Look at the `argo/volumes/dynamic-nfs.yaml`: